-During the year ended June 30, 2019, the Company entered into a definitive agreement with Angus Ventures Inc. ("Angus"), whereby it agreed to sell its 75% interest to Angus for consideration of \$30,000 and 70,000 common shares of Angus (see Note 15).
-Accordingly, the property was revalued at \$30,000.
+During the year ended June 30, 2019, the Company entered into a definitive agreement with Angus, whereby it agreed to sell its 75% interest to Angus for consideration of \$30,000 and 70,000 common shares of Angus (valued on initial recognition at \$14,000).
+Accordingly, an impairment reversal was recorded during the year ended June 30, 2019.
+The sale closed during the year ended June 30, 2020.
+As at June 30, 2020, the value of the investment in shares of Angus is \$42,000.

-4. INTEREST IN EXPLORATION PROPERTIES AND DEFERRED EXPLORATION EXPENDITURES (CONTINUED)
+5. INTEREST IN EXPLORATION PROPERTIES AND DEFERRED EXPLORATION EXPENDITURES (CONTINUED)

-e) Daniel's Harbour Properties
+d) Daniel's Harbour Properties

-The Daniel's Harbour Properties consist of 243 claims located in coastal Western Newfoundland.
-The Company acquired the Daniel's Harbour Properties on July 30, 2018 from Altius Minerals Ltd. ("Altius") (see Note 7).
+The Daniel's Harbour Properties is located in coastal Western Newfoundland.
+The Company acquired the Daniel's Harbour Properties on July 30, 2018 from Altius Minerals Ltd. ("Altius").